How we measure temperature

 How we measure concrete minimum temperature

-Concrete minimum temperature is measured by a thermometer in contact with a concrete slab, as shown in the image above.
+Concrete minimum temperature is measured by a thermometer in contact with a concrete slab, as shown in the image below.
 The slab lies horizontally, fully exposed to the open sky and with its top almost flush with the surrounding ground.
 Platinum resistance thermometers are used at almost all stations with automatic systems, while alcohol-in-glass minimum thermometers are used at manned climate stations.

 Concrete minimum measurements have been made at Met Office stations since 1 December 1968 and are mainly relevant to the incidence of ice on runways or roads.